Fy45/BTS-ETH-atomic_swaps/README.md

 # BTS-ETH-atomic_swaps
-simple HTLC implementation from BTS to ETH..
-Integration with bitsharesjs and web3
+simple HTLC implementation from BTS to ETH

-referece: